yaelhayem/TDSADH18/docs/IsabellaYorkvilleArticle.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Mr. Morenzi said Mr. Grannis's office had received complaints of landlord harassment of elderly tenants who often pay less than $200 a month for the same railroad flats that newcomers are willing to rent for $600 and up.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;DAVID STERN, executive director of the Lenox Hill Neighborhood Association, which serves a large part of the Upper East Side, agreed. ''There are tremendous economic incentives for landlords to get people out'' he said. ''Three or four years ago, if an elderly person became confused and became forgetful about paying rent, the landlord would call us up and say: 'Could you look in on so and so?'
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**D**AVID STERN, executive director of the Lenox Hill Neighborhood Association, which serves a large part of the Upper East Side, agreed. ''There are tremendous economic incentives for landlords to get people out'' he said. ''Three or four years ago, if an elderly person became confused and became forgetful about paying rent, the landlord would call us up and say: 'Could you look in on so and so?'

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;''Today that same landlord will not call us, or will sue for dispossess or eviction.
 He'll say to himself: 'Hey - I want to make $700 a month rent.' ''